zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2.hellofile -> write a script that dispays the file/etc/passwd
-3.twofiles-> write a script that displays the file /etc/passwd /etc/hosts 4.lastlines -> write the script that displays the last lines
+3.twofiles-> write a script that displays the file /etc/passwd /etc/hosts 4.lastlines -> write the script that displays the last lines 5.firstlines -> write the script that displays the first lines